 which is indeed $2\pi/q$-periodic in $k_1$ and $2\pi$-periodic in $k_2$.
 The spectrum of $\hat H^{B_0}_{\rm Hof}(k)$ consists of $q$ distinct eigenvalue bands $E_n(k)$, $n=1,\ldots, q$, with periodic spectral projections $P_n(k)$, defining the magnetic Bloch bands and Bloch bundles of the Hofstadter model.
-The spectrum of $H^{B_0}_{\rm Hof}$ is the union of the ranges of the functions $E_n(k)$ and thus consists of $q$ intervalls.
-As a function of $B_0$ the spectrum is depecited in the famous Hofstadter butterfly, Figure~\ref{BW}.
+The spectrum of $H^{B_0}_{\rm Hof}$ is the union of the ranges of the functions $E_n(k)$ and thus consists of $q$ intervals.
+As a function of $B_0$ the spectrum is depicted in the famous Hofstadter butterfly, Figure~\ref{BW}.
 Note that for $B_0\notin 2\pi \Q$ the spectrum of $H^{B_0}_{\rm Hof}$ is a Cantor-type set, i.e.\ a nowhere dense, closed set of Lebesgue measure zero, cf.\ \cite{AJ09}.

-A colored version of the butterfly is obtained by coloring the gaps in the spectrum according to the sum of the Chern numbers of the overlying bands, see Figure~\ref{Colors}.
+Osadchy and Avron \cite{OA01} produced a colored version of the butterfly by coloring the gaps in the spectrum according to the sum of the Chern numbers of the overlying bands, see Figure~\ref{Colors}.
 E.g.\ for $B_0=2\pi \frac13$, the top and the bottom bands have Chern number $1$ each and the middle band has Chern number $-2$.
 Thus the gaps are labeled from top to bottom by $0$ (white), $1$ (red), $-1$ (blue), and again $0$ (white).